Azure-Samples/azure-spring-boot-samples/keyvault/azure-securtiy-keyvault-jca/run-with-command-line-server-side/README.md

    ```
    java --module-path ./azure-security-keyvault-jca-2.0.0-beta.1.jar --add-modules com.azure.security.keyvault.jca -Dsecurity.overridePropertiesFile=true -Djava.security.properties==./java.security -Dazure.keyvault.uri=<yourAzureKeyVaultUri> -Dazure.keyvault.tenant-id=<yourTenantID> -Dazure.keyvault.client-id=<youClientID> -Dazure.keyvault.client-secret=<yourSecretValue> -jar run-with-command-line-server-side-1.0.0.jar --server.port=8443 --server.ssl.enabled=true --server.ssl.key-alias=<yourCertificatName> --server.ssl.keystore-type=AzureKeyVault --server.ssl.key-store=.
    ```
    The server will be started without needing client side authentication.
-If you want to enable the client side authentication, please append ` --server.ssl.client-auth=need` to the above command.
+If you want to enable the client side authentication, please insert `-Djavax.net.ssl.trustStoreType=AzureKeyVault` into the above command and append ` --server.ssl.client-auth=need` to the above command.
 7. (Optional) You can also use the KeyVaultKeyStrore with local certificates.
     - For example, there are some well known CAs.
 You can put them into a folder, then configure the system property azure.cert-path.well-known=\<yourFolderPath>.
 The certificates in this folder will be loaded by KeyVaultKeystore.
 If you don't configure such a property, the default well-known path will be `/etc/certs/well-known/`.
     - Besides the well-known path, you can also put your customized certificates into another folder specified by azure.cert-path.custom=\<yourCustomPath>, by default, the custom path is `/etc/certs/custom/`.